IsaacScript/isaacscript/docs/gotchas.md

 ### Circular Dependencies

 In some programming languages, [circular dependencies](https://en.wikipedia.org/wiki/Circular_dependency) are allowed.
-JavaScript is one of those languages.
+JavaScript and TypeScript are two of those languages.
 However, Lua is not.
 Thus, if you compile a program with circular dependencies, it may cause a stack overflow at run-time.

 By default, IsaacScript projects ship with the [`import/no-cycle`](https://github.com/import-js/eslint-plugin-import/blob/main/docs/rules/no-cycle.md) ESLint rule turned on, which should immediately alert you to this problem if it happens.